 Photo Editor by Aviary stands out on our list because it has a slightly more composed set of actual editing features.
 There are still things like stickers, filters, and the like, but the app has extra tools for editing including things like fixing red-eye, whitening teeth, etc. It’s a fairly solid app overall although it won’t have that appeal for fans of Instagram-style filters as it will for people who want just a good looking photo.

-Photo Editor Pro is a very solid photo editor app even if there’s nothing over-the-top about it.
+Photo Editor Pro is a solid photo editor app even if there’s nothing over-the-top about it.
 It features a one-touch enhance feature, filters, frames, and the basic photo improvement tools like color balance, crop, and rotate.
-Again, there’s nothing overly special about it, but it is a solid option for people who just need to do a little touching up here and there.
+It’s great for people who want to keep it simple and don’t need many advanced editing tools such as those who plan on posting images to social media like Instagram.
+Again, there’s nothing overly special about it but it is still very solid for the features that it offers.

 Photo Effects Pro has a few more fun features than many of these other ones.
 For instance, you can insert meme pictures to make funny pictures, finger paint on the photo like you can with S-Pen on the Galaxy Note 3, and of course the standard tools, filters, and frames features.
 It’s another very solid (and totally free) offering that should fill the needs of most people.
 It also boasts that it only uses the internet to share photos.